devinkr/js-array-methods/readme.md

 // => undefined
 ```

-If we wanted to create a new, modified version of an array, we would use `map`...
+If we wanted to create a new, modified version of an array, we would use
+`map`.

 #### .map() (10 minutes / 0:45)

-We've discussed functions that were called for their **side effect** versus functions that are called for their **return value** or **output**.
-In the previous example, we used `forEach` to produce some *side effect*.
+We've discussed functions that were called for their **side effect** versus
+functions that are called for their **return value** or **output**.
+In the
+previous example, we used `forEach` to produce some *side effect*.

-Frequently, however, rather than do **something with each** item in an array, we want to do **something to each** item, applying some transformation and producing a new, modified version of the array.
+Frequently, however, rather than do **something with each** item in an array, we
+want to do **something to each** item, applying some transformation and
+producing a new, modified version of the array.

-`forEach` has a closely related sibling `map` that instead of calling a passed function for its effect, it calls a passed function for its return value and creates a new array of the return values.
+`forEach` has a closely related sibling `map` that instead of calling a passed
+function for its effect, it calls a passed function for its return value and
+creates a new array of the return values.

-Let's write a loop to create an array called `instructorNames` that will be an array of 6 strings, the instructor names.
+Let's write a loop to create an array called `instructorNames` that will be an
+array of 6 strings, the instructor names.

 ```js
 const instructorNames = []